Anomalous dimensions in the symmetric orbifold

 To find more evidence for this statement we explicitly study the action of $\tilde{S}_2$ on the eigenstate $\ket{\epsilon_m}$ and compare it to the calculation in \cite{Gaberdiel:2023lco}.
 Let us write the (normalised) eigenstate as

-where $\mcl{N}_m$ is some numerical factor, and the `tail' contains the other two-magnon states (with small coefficients), as well as higher magnon corrections.
+where $\mcl{N}_{w,m}$ depends on both $w$ and $m$, and is fixed by requiring the eigenstate $\ket{\epsilon_m}$ to be normalised.
+The `tail' contains the other two-magnon states (with small coefficients), as well as higher magnon corrections.
 The operator $\tilde{S}_2$ maps this state into a linear combination of the form

 The dominant transitions are to the states with $k=m$ and $k=w+1-m$, for which the individual mode number of each magnon is approximately conserved.

 Let us compare this to the calculation of \cite{Gaberdiel:2023lco}, where at finite $w$ we only considered transitions from the schematic states of the form $\alpha^2\alpha^2|w\rangle$ to those of the form $\alpha^2\psi^-|w\rangle$.
 We can diagonalise the anomalous dimension matrix on this subspace, and obtain the naive `eigenstates' $\ket{\epsilon^\mrm{old}_m}$ which now only contain two-magnon states,